 The Day of Our Lady of Guadalupe:

 Next Thursday December 12 is the feast day for the Virgin of Guadalupe.
 This makes for the perfect opportunity to share Pat Mora’s The Beautiful Lady: Our Lady of Guadalupe with your students.
 Daniel Kraus of Booklist writes the following in his review of Mora’s Book: “Regardless of your beliefs, the tale of Our Lady of Guadalupe is a fascinating one, and Mora gives it a warm treatment befitting the beloved material.
 A framing device aims the story at young readers: two little girls look at a small statue of the Virgin Mary and ask Grandma Lupita, “Who’s that pretty lady?”
 So begins the tale: Juan Diego, the humble Aztec villager who, in December 1531, encountered a beautiful, floating woman who asked him to get the local bishop to build her a church.
 After the bishop demanded proof, the woman revealed to Diego a field of roses blooming despite the snow.
 When Diego unfolded his cloak to show the bishop the flowers, the image of Our Lady of Guadalupe was miraculously imprinted upon the cactus-fiber cloth.
 Mora approaches the story without tricks, using simple, delicate language, while Johnson and Fancher employ aged-looking earth-toned paintings and surround them with patterned borders when depicting the past.
 A two-page author’s note fleshes out the tale and describes Our Lady’s continuing influence.”
 After reading the book, let students make their own paper flowers just like the girls in the story.
-Below I’ve listed links to lesson plans on the Virgin of Guadalupe.
+Here is a lesson plan on the Virgin of Guadalupe.

 This would also be a great opportunity for older students to examine cultural images, discussing why they are powerful or important, and also how these images are changed or adapted over time.
 Controversy has erupted over images of the Virgin of Guadalupe a number of times.
 One of the more well-known and contested re-imaginings of the Virgin of Guadalupe pictured her in a bikini (See the image and article here).
 Once familiar with the issues surrounding the controversy, students could debate the two sides.